siriusye/GLFont/README.md

 # GLFont
 GLFont is a small font rendering application using FreeType and Qt.
-It creates an altas texture and renders fonts in a single draw call.
+It creates an altas texture and renders outlined fonts in a single draw call.

 ![Welcome UI](image/screenshot.png)